Two more Iranian women have applied for asylum in Australia

 "They are safe and welcome here," said Australian Prime Minister Anthony Albanese.

-On Tuesday night, local time, he received a call from US President Donald Trump, who had previously called on Australia in a post on Truth Social to grant asylum to the players of the Iranian national team.
+On Tuesday night, local time, he received a call from US President Donald Trump, who had previously called on Australia in a post on Truth Social to grant asylum to the players in the Iranian national team.

 "We had a very positive conversation.
 He was concerned about the Iranian women on the soccer team and their well-being and safety if they were to return home," Albanese said.